Yuen Yuen Ang

 Award-winning political economist - bridging East-West and shaping new paradigms for a disrupted, multipolar world

 Yuen Yuen Ang is the Alfred Chandler Chair Professor of Political Economy at Johns Hopkins University.
-Her work opens new ways of thinking for a disrupted, multipolar world, while also bridging academia, business, media, and policy.
-Ang’s cross-disciplinary research has received multiple awards across political science, sociology, and economics.
-Her work has been described as “game-changing,” “bold and transformative,” “powerful and fascinating” by scholars, leaders, and influential media (see below).
+Ang’s work opens new ways of thinking for a disrupted, multipolar world—marrying deep China expertise with big-picture insights on global transformation and thought.
+Her cross-disciplinary research has received multiple awards across political science, sociology, and economics.
+Named among the world’s 100 Most Influential Academics in Government by Apolitical, her scholarship reaches audiences in business, media, and public policy.

 Born and raised in Singapore, Ang received her B.A. from Colorado College and her Ph.D. from Stanford University.
 Her cross-cultural background grounds her global lens, inspiring her to translate across differences and shape a more creative, inclusive future.